Azure/logicapps/LogicApps-AI-RAG-Demo/readme.md

     - Go to your Tokenize Function App
        - On the `Overview` page.
 Copy the `URL` value and place its value into the `value` field of the `tokenize_function_url` property.
 Then append `/api/tokenize_trigger` to the end of the url.

-    - Go to your SQL Server and copy the name of the table which would be the source of data
+    - Go to your SQL Server in Azure Portal or in SQL Management Studio
-       - Place the value of table name into the `value` field of the `sql_table_name` property.
+       - Copy the name of the table which would be the source of data.
+Place the value of table name into the `value` field of the `sql_table_name` property.
+       - Copy the `Conenction Strings` for the SQL database.
+Place the value into the  `sql_connectionString` property

  7. Deploy your Logic App: